Tornado outbreak of June 18–22, 2011

 On June 18–22, 2011, a large and damaging tornado outbreak produced widespread tornado activity across much of the Midwest and Central U.S. The most intense activity occurred on June 20, when multiple supercell thunderstorms produced numerous tornadoes across the Great Plains.
 Some of these tornadoes were large and intense, but for the most part only affected rural areas.
 The strongest of these tornadoes impacted Kansas and Nebraska.
 Another notable event occurred on June 22, when a series of 5 tornadoes struck the Louisville metropolitan area.
 One of these tornadoes caused severe damage at the famous Churchill Downs racetrack.
 Despite the number and intensity of some of the tornadoes, the outbreak caused no fatalities.

 Meteorological synopsis

 On June 18, a total of 11 tornadoes touched down across the Great Plains and Midwest.
 These tornadoes were mostly weak or remained over open country.
 The worst of the damage was to trees and outbuildings.

 On June 19, the Storm Prediction Center issued a moderate risk of severe weather for the Central Plains.
-By the evening hours, several tornadoes had touched down over rural areas.
+By the evening, several tornadoes had touched down over rural areas.
 Most of these tornadoes were weak.
 However, an EF2 tornado caused significant damage near Cherryville, Missouri, and injured 3 people.
 Another EF2 tornado also caused considerable damage in Breckinridge County, Kentucky as well.
 An EF1 tornado caused severe damage south of Du Quoin, Illinois and injured 1 person.